NERC-CEH/fdri-ontology/doc/emf.md

 `fdri:EnvironmentalMonitoringFacility` is defined as a subclass of `dcat:Resource`, meaning it is an item with an entry in the catalog and so can be the subject of a `dcat:CatalogRecord`.
 The `dcat:Resource` class aslo defines a number of useful properties which can be used to capture many of the properties of an `fdri:EnvironmentalMonitoringFacility` such as title, description, modified date and themes (keywords).
 Although not shown here, the DCAT model also provides common relationships between resources which can be used such as `dcterms:hasPart` and `dcterms:replaces`, as well as `dcterms:qualifiedRelation` which could be used to capture any other more specialised forms of relation between facilities and other catalogued resourcers.
 Additional properties are defined to cover the proposed model for `fdri:EnvironmentalMonitoringFacility` in the external catalog, although it may be possible to exlude some of these from the detailed metadata catalog if the external catalog is the canonical record for these resources.

 We use the `sosa:observes` property to record a relationship between an `fdri:EnvironmentalMonitoringFacility` and the `iop:Variable`(s) it observes.
 This would most likely only be defined at the level of `fdri:EnvironmentalMonitoringSensor` resources, and then aggregated through query to parent facilities to avoid the need to keep multiple resources in sync as new sensors are deployed or existing sensors removed from a site.
+In addition to `sosa:observes` it is also possible to use `fdri:measures` to record a relatioship between an `fdri:EnvironmentalMonitoringFacility` and the `fdri:Measure`(s) it makes.
+An `fdri:Measure` combines an variable with additional information about the unit of measure and any statistical aggregation applied.
+A facility may report multiple `fdri:Measure`s for the same `fdri:Variable` that it observes (e.g. an hourly mean, and a standard deviation).

 Activities which affect a facility can be related to the `fdri:EnvironmentalMonitoringFacility` by using properties `prov:wasGeneratedBy`, `prov:wasInvalidatedBy`, and `fdri:wasModifiedBy`. `prov:wasGeneratedBy` should be reserved for commissioning / manufacturing activities. `prov:wasInvalidatedBy` should be reserved for decomissioning activities. `fdri:wasModifiedBy` should be used for all other activities which affect the facility (e.g. maintenance activities).

+A number of organisations or individuals may be involved in some aspect of the commission and/or maintenance of a facility.
+The `prov:qualifiedAttribution` property can be used to relate an `fdri:EnvironmentalMonitoringFacility` to any number of `fdri:RelatedPartyAttribution` resources.
+Each `fdri:RelatedPartyAttribution` specifies an `fdri:Agent` (`prov:agent`) acting in a particular `fdri:RelatedParyRole` (`dcat:hadRole`).

 ```mermaid
 classDiagram
 class Resource["dcat:Resource"]